panilo/wp_example_plugin/README.md

 # wp_example_plugin

 A WordPress plugin example.
 Running on WSL+Docker, you can debug from your local VSCode.
+Check your Docker network settings (this will work for bridge network driver only).

 > To activate WordPress jump on your wordpress container and run `wp core install --url=http://localhost --title=wp-example-plugin --admin_user=myadmin --admin_email=hello@hello.com --skip-email`